Zverev kicked out of Mexican Open after angry outburst | Sports-Games

 Medvedev could meet Nadal for the first time since the Australian Open final in the Acapulco semifinals.
 Nadal rallied to win the final at Melbourne Park in five sets to capture a men's-record 21st Grand Slam singles title, breaking a tie with Federer and Djokovic.
 It also prevented Medvedev from becoming the first man in the Open era to win his second major title at the very next Grand Slam event.

-Nadal initially said after winning the Australian title that he was considering skipping Acapulco to rest his body to play at Indian Wells but later decided to travel to Mexico once again.
+Nadal initially said after winning the Australian title that he was considering skipping Acapulco to rest his body in order to play at Indian Wells but later decided to travel to Mexico once again.

 Unlike Medvedev, the 35-year-old Nadal said the top ranking is no longer something he craves.